canonical/starlark/doc/safety.md

  - Persistent allocations - those still reachable after a builtin terminates.
  - Transient allocations - those which may be freed when the builtin terminates.

 Persistent allocations must be counted.
-Transient allocations need only be counted if they are significantly large.
-(Small memory spikes are generally not worth the complication of counting.)
+Transient allocations need only be counted if they are significantly large (small memory spikes are generally not worth the complication of counting).

 Given the expected infrequency of garbage collection cycles and the short-lived nature of safe Starlark execution, the freeing of persistent values can be ignored.